Introduction to Parsing Theory

 • Have powerful lookahead operators, thanks to deterministic execution.

-• Can handle left-recursive rules.
+• Can handle left-recursive rules provided special techniques are employed.

 Try this exercise before moving on: